 6.2 As soon as the Goods or any part thereof have been delivered the Goods or that part shall be at the risk of the Customer who shall insure the Goods for the period from the date of delivery until the passing of the property in the Goods to the Customer against any loss of or damage thereto or any part thereof except in those instances where the selling price of the Goods includes installation when the Goods will remain at the Supplier’s risk and insured by the Supplier until they have been installed or up to 30 days from the date of delivery whichever shall be the sooner.

 6.3 Title to the Goods shall not pass to the Customer until the Supplier has received payment in full (in cash or cleared funds) for;

 (a) The Goods; and

-6.3 Until title to the Goods has passed to the Customer,
+6.4 Until title to the Goods has passed to the Customer, the Customer shall:

 7. PRICE AND PAYMENT

-7.1 The price of the Goods shall be the price set out in the Order, or, if no price is quoted, the price set out in the Supplier’s published price list in force as at the date
+7.1 The price of the Goods and/or Services shall be the price set out in the Quotation, Order or Order Acknowledgment (whichever is the latter).

-7.2 The Supplier may invoice the Customer for the Goods on or at any time after the
+7.5 The Supplier may invoice the Customer for the Goods and Services on or at any time after the completion of delivery/performance.

 8. CUSTOMER’S INSOLVENCY OR INCAPACITY